 It turns out that this Springdale family wasn’t the first target for the enterprising Robert Carr.
 WLWT news in Cincinnati discovered that Carr had filed quiet title lawsuits on about a dozen homes in the area, and when a reporter finally caught up to him and confronted him regarding his actions, he didn’t see anything wrong with what he was doing.

 “Why not?
 The property’s vacant,” Carr told the WLWT reporter.
 “When you abandon a property, bam!
 Walk away from it.
-‘I ain’t never coming back, I don’t want nothing to do with it,’ right?
+‘I ain’t never coming back, I don’t want anything to do with it,’ right?
 Somebody can come in (and say) ‘Oh, it’s mine!’” says Carr.

 Carr says that he doesn’t need a deed and that anyone can take over an abandoned house like this.
 He works with people who he says watch the homes to make sure no one is living in them, and then he tells them to go in and change the locks.